AndyHill-PITS/beyondthebackdoor/gallery/gallery.md

 title: Gallery
 welcome_heading: Gallery
-intro_text: B﻿elow are a number of projects undertaken throughout the redesign of our back garden, building on the theme of 'grow', 'cook', 'eat' and 'relax'
+intro_text: B﻿elow are a number of projects undertaken throughout the redesign of our back garden, building on the theme of 'grow', 'cook', 'eat' and 'relax'.
 permalink: gallery/index.html
 layout: gallery
 groups: